How we test hedge trimmers

 We cut the same three hedge types as with electric and petrol models, but rather than stopping after 10m2, we carry on until the battery has been exhausted.
 We note how many minutes this is and calculate how many metres of hedge we've cut in this time, and how well the trimmers have cut.We rate how easy the battery is to remove and refit, and time how long it takes for the battery to recharge.

 We check hedge trimmers for electrical and mechanical safety.
-They should be designed in such a way that it's impossible to injure yourself in normal use.
 Features we look for include:

 - Two separate switches so you have to keep both hands on the machine.

-- The blades should stop the instant you release one of the switches, so touching a still-moving blade is impossible.
+- Blades that stop the instant you release one of the switches, so touching a still-moving blade is impossible.

-- The blade should have blade extensions – fixed teeth that extend well beyond the cutting teeth, so you can’t do serious damage if you accidentally brush the trimmer against your leg.
+- Blade extensions – fixed teeth that extend well beyond the cutting teeth, so you can’t do serious damage if you accidentally brush the trimmer against your leg.

 Over the 30 years we’ve been testing hedge trimmers, safety features have improved considerably.
 In the early days we campaigned to improve safety features and these have now been incorporated into international standards and adopted by all manufacturers.